Peaked cap: United States Air Force

 In the United States Air Force, all personnel have the option to wear service caps, but only field-grade (major through colonel) and general officers are required to own one.
-The service cap is issued without charge to enlisted airmen assigned to certain ceremonial units and details.

 Air Force service caps are Air Force blue (shade 1620), matching the coat and trousers of the service dress uniform, with a gloss black visor and black chinstrap secured by silver-colored buttons bearing a version of the "Hap Arnold emblem" first designed by James T. Rawls for use by the Air Force's predecessor, the Army Air Forces, in 1942.
 The cap badge consists of a relief of the Great Seal of the United States rendered in silver-colored metal.
 For enlisted members, the arms are surrounded by a silver-colored metal circle.
 Commissioned officers' insignia is larger and lacks the encompassing circle.
 The Air Force Band and Air Force Base Honor Guard each have their own distinctive cap insignia and other uniform devices.
 Field-grade officers' visors have two pairs of clouds and lightning bolts, patterned after the oak leaf motifs used by the other services.
 General officers' caps add an extra pair of clouds and bolts on the visor, while the cap of the Chief of Staff of the United States Air Force adds clouds and bolts around the entire cap band.
 The clouds and bolts are jokingly referred to in military slang as "farts and darts", much as the other services' oak leaf motifs are known as "scrambled eggs".

+In 1949, the female version of the peaked cap, also called a bucket hat, began to be issued.
+The cap was a version of the navy female cap that was blue on the bottom and white on top.
+In 1991, the cap changed to all blue.
+Around 2012, the USAF moved to a unisex service cap, but still authorizes the optional female only bucket-style cap.

 The USAF service cap is also worn by the Air Force's civilian auxiliary, the Civil Air Patrol (CAP).
 Senior members (those over the age of 18 who are not cadets and everyone over 21) may wear the service cap with a CAP-specific badge.

+From its formation, Space Force guardians have worn USAF uniforms, including the service cap.
+Their new uniform was introduced in 2021.